ACT OF GOD INSURANCE CLAIMS IN TEXAS

 Force majeure clauses come up often in commercial contracts.
 Events that trigger the force majeure clause include war, rioting, natural disasters, boycotts, or pandemics.

 Acts of God, however, include only natural disasters.
-Essentially, a force majeure clause includes Acts of God, but Acts of God do not include all things listed in a force majeure clause.
+Essentially, force majeure provisions include Acts of God, but Acts of God do not include all things listed in a force majeure clause.
 It is one way that companies avoid paying what you’re owed on the policy.

 Can You Sue for an Act of God?